suttacentral/suttacentral/server/README.md

 ## Working with UV

-If we need to add, update or remove packages we can do so using `uv`:
+If we need to add, update, or remove packages, we can do so using `uv`:

 ```bash
 $ uv add pycowsay